grscheller/neovim-notes/notes/07-EncodingsUnicode.md

 keystrokes and can distinguish whether you pressed `<C-d>` or `<C-S-d>`.

-(TL;DR): Terminals in the vt102/vt220 family were keyboard/monitor
+(TL;DR): Terminals in the vt102/vt220 family are keyboard/monitor
 interfaces to RS-232 cables.
-Holding the CTRL key down electrically zeroed out the 6th and 7th bits of the 7-bit or 8-bit character typed.
-Likewise, holding the SHIFT key down zeroed just the 6th bit.
+Holding the CTRL key down electrically zeroed out bits 6 and 7 of the 7-bit character key typed.
+Likewise, holding the down the SHIFT key zeroed out bit 6.
 The ASCII values were choosen to make this work.

 | ASCII | Decimal    | Octal | Binary     | Symbol   | Description           |
 | -----:|:---------- |:-----:|:----------:|:--------:|:--------------------- |